zhixiangbaipiao/ACTrajNet/README.md

 # ACTrajNet
-The code for the article Altitude-Aware Trajectory Prediction Methods for Non-Towered Terminal Airspace.
+The code is being organized and will be released soon.